Research & Patient Center

 The Les Turner ALS Research Laboratory led by Teepu Siddique, MD focuses on the clinical and molecular characteristics of ALS and the development of novel therapeutics.
 The lab was first dedicated by the Les Turner ALS Foundation in 1979 and has been directed by Dr. Siddique since 1991.

 Dr. Siddique pioneered the molecular genetic approach to ALS in 1984, leading a world-wide collaboration which successfully identified the first genetic cause of ALS, the gene SOD1, in 1993.
 Since then he has employed a range of strategies to identify several genes that cause inherited ALS, particularly ALSIN, FUS, UBQLN2 and SQSTM1, as well as additional genetic loci.
-His research team developed the first animal model of ALS, the SOD1 transgenic ALS mouse; the first model of upper motor neuron predominant ALS/PLS, the ALSIN knock out mouse; and the first model of ALS/FTD – the UBQLN2 transgenic mouse.
+His research team developed the first animal model of ALS, the SOD1 transgenic ALS mouse; the first model of upper motor neuron predominant ALS/PLS, the ALSIN knock out mouse; and the first model of ALS/FTD, the UBQLN2 transgenic mouse.
 Since then the team has developed several other models, using them to study disease mechanism and test potential therapies.
-His recent discovery of genetic linkage of UBQLN2 and SQSTMI to ALS has shown that those proteins are involved in disease pathology in all types of ALS, sporadic as well as inherited and the ALS-related dementias.
-This has paved the way for targeted, and therefore effective, treatments of ALS.
-Most recently, the Siddique team identified a new gene for familial Parkinson disease (Nature Genetics, 2016).
+His recent discoveries of UBQLN2 and SQSTMI as causes of ALS and their signature involvement in the pathology of all types of ALS and ALS-dementia, sporadic as well as inherited, has paved the way for rationally targeted, and therefore effective, treatments of ALS.
+In 2014 the Siddique lab published a novel class of compounds that reduces levels of SOD1 in cells and tissues, the first tier of drugs targeted for SOD1-ALS.

 Share this Page